 Lorraine has been a Phantastix coach for over 10 years.
-She is currently the head coach at Archbishop Carroll High School, where in her 17 seasons she has led the Patriots to 16 consecutive Philadelphia Catholic League championships and 6 District 12 championships.
+She is currently the head coach at Archbishop Carroll High School, where she led her 2017 team to win the PIAA 3A State Championship.
+Lorraine was named the 2017 PASLA Coach of the Year.
+In her 18 seasons she has led the Patriots to 17 consecutive Philadelphia Catholic League championships and 7 District 13 championships.
 Under her tenure, the Carroll program has produced over 60 collegiate athletes, 20 High School All Americans and a 205 game win streak in the Catholic League.
 Lorraine spent her college career at Drexel University, where she was a 4 year starter for the Dragons.

 Maddy is a 2016 graduate of Loyola University, where was a leading attacker for the Greyhounds.
 Maddy was an All-Patriot League First Team and All-Mid-Atlantic Region Second Team selection as a senior at Loyola, leading the team with 39 goals and 62 total points while tying for the team lead with 23 assists.
 She scored 68 goals in her career at Loyola, helping lead the Greyhounds to three Patriot League titles and two NCAA Tournament wins in 2013 and 2014.
 Maddy was named to the Patriot League Academic Honor Roll three times along with being a Dean's List student at Loyola.
 At the conclusion of her senior year, Maddy was selected to represent Loyola in the IWLCA North/South Senior All-Star Game.
 Maddy, who is originally from Florida, is a graduate of Saint Edward’s Varsity Lacrosse, where shew as a Three-time US Lacrosse All-American.
 She was the first player from Florida to play for Loyola.
 Maddy graduated from Loyola with a bachelor's of business administration in marketing.
 She is currently working with Temple lacrosse staff as the Director of Operations.